See what you missed at ASRM 2024 with the ASRM 2024 Recorded Bundle

 Ethics in embryo research: a position statement by the ASRM Ethics in Embryo Research Task Force and the ASRM Ethics Committee (2020)

-Scientific research using human embryos advances human health and offspring well-being and provides vital insights into the mechanisms for reproduction and disease.
-Research involving human embryos is ethically acceptable if it is likely to provide significant new knowledge that may benefit human health, well-being of the offspring, or reproduction.
+Scientific research using human embryos advances human health and offspring well-being and provides vital insights into the mechanisms for reproduction.
 View the Committee Opinion

 Document Icon